Padmanabhaswamy Temple: Litigations

-The Kerala High Court ruled in 2011 that the state government should take over the control of the temple and its assets, but the Travancore royal family appealed to the Supreme Court.
+The Kerala High Court ruled in 2011 that the state government should take over the control of the temple and its assets leading to the Travancore royal family appealing to the Supreme Court.
 An independent report was commissioned, and was completed in November 2012, finding no evidence that the royal family were expropriating the treasures.

-As of April 2016, vaults B, G, and H along with their several ante-chambers were yet to be opened; while inventorying of the items in vaults C, D, E, and F were completed (in August 2012) and formal inventorying of vault A had commenced.
-Several hundred pots and other items made of gold, that are used for daily rituals or intermittently for ceremonies in the Temple, were not inventoried as the Temple-priests expressed strong objections.
-Over 1.02 lakh "articles" had been retrieved from Vault A and its ante-chambers, until that point, though only a small part of them had been inventoried then.
-An "article" could be either an individual item, or collections of several items, examples of the latter being a cache of 1.95 lakh 'Rassappanams' (Gold coins) weighing 800 kg and sets of Navaratnas (collections of nine different kinds of gems).
-There are over 60,000 fully precious stones set as parts of larger pieces of gold jewellery among those items inventoried as of March 2013.
 The results of the inventory are not to be released until the completion of the whole process by order of the Supreme Court of India.

-In April 2014, Amicus Curiae advocate Gopal Subramanium filed a 577-page report to the Supreme court of India alleging malpractices in the administration of the temple.
-According to him, the authorities failed to perform their ethical duties by opening many bank accounts, trusts and also not filing Income Tax returns for the past ten years.
-He alleged that Vault B was opened despite a previous ruling of the Supreme court prohibiting the same.
+In April 2014, Amicus Curiae advocate Gopal Subramanium filed a 577-page report to the Supreme court of India, alleging malpractices in the administration of the temple.
+According to him, the authorities failed to perform their ethical duties by opening many bank accounts and trusts, and also not filing Income Tax returns for the past ten years.